 Associate Vice President, Corporate & Strategic Relationships

 American Public University

-Michelle Maldonado is a former corporate attorney with 18 years of leadership experience in strategic planning, operations and partnership development across the e-learning, technology and online media industries.
-She serves as associate vice president of corporate and strategic relationships for American Public University System and is the creator and editor of the Inspire Leadership Series.
+Michelle Maldonado is a former corporate attorney with more than 18 years of leadership experience in strategic planning, operations and partnership development across the Internet/technology, e-learning, and online media industries.
+She currently serves as associate vice president of corporate and strategic relationships for American Public University System and is the creator and editor of the Inspire Leadership Series.
 As a business leader, Maldonado shares the “how” of what she does to build successful, impactful and sustainable teams that contribute to an organization’s bottom line and the creation of inclusive, collaborative and innovative cultures.
 Utilizing an authentic and consultative approach, she also partners with industry organizations to form strategic alliances that support overall institutional growth strategies and leverage key academic resources to support talent development and engagement.
-Maldonado represents APUS in conferences and other venues on the topic of leadership authenticity and its convergence with emotional intelligence, mindfulness and other “conscious leadership” practices that inspire culture transformation.
-Her work has been featured in leading print and online media publications including Leadership Excellence, Chief Learning Officer, Leadership Excellence and Training magazines, Human Capital Insights, as well as the Huffington Post and Online Career Tips blog sites.
+Maldonado represents APUS in conferences and other venues on the topic of leadership authenticity and its natural convergence with emotional intelligence, mindfulness and other “conscious leadership” practices that inspire individual and workplace transformation.
+Her work has been featured in leading print and online media publications including Leadership Excellence, Chief Learning Officer and Training magazines, Human Capital Insights, as well as the Huffington Post and Online Career Tips blog sites.

 LearningLINK National Program Manager

 Dorothy Martin is LearningLINK national program manager at Verizon Wireless.
 She has more than 30 years of experience in designing and implementing learning and development programs within the telecommunications industry and the private education sector.
 Her background includes computer operations management and training as well as human factors engineering consulting with major system development projects.